paulpls/knight/README.md

                      N(x,y)  =  ( x ± a, y ± b )  ∪  ( x ± b, y ± a )
                              for a=1, b=2

 The knight's complex movement gives rise to many interesting patterns and scenarios.
-Because the vector is not an pair of even or odd numbers, the knight is forced to change color each time it moves.
+Because the vector is not a pair of even or odd numbers, the knight is forced to change color each time it moves.
 Due to this, it can only attack squares of an opposite color to its own.
 Moreover, once the knight moves, it will be able to attack only the same colored squares as that from which it came.

 This color-swapping compulsion makes some squares quickly reachable, but can be unforgiving in other cases.
 By making these movement patterns both visible and configurable, this tool aims to help to provide a better understanding of how the knight maneuvers around its environment.